General Terms and Conditions (AGB)

 (2) The seller warrants to the buyer that the workstations and servers are free of errors in terms of quality of work and materials.
 If defects occur within the warranty period of 1 (one) year (from the date of purchase) that are not caused by any of the causes or circumstances set out in paragraphs (3) and (4) below, the seller shall, at the discretion of the buyer, either

 (a) provision replacement parts needed for repair;

 (b) exchange the entire workstation or individual components or

 (c) repair the workstation at the customer's site or at the seller.

 (3) If the faulty component is exchangeable, the seller shall provide the customer with a replacement component required for repair free of charge within the warranty period.
 This takes about 2 to 14 working days.
-However, if, at the discretion of the seller, a repair of the workstation / component is required, or if the device needs to be replaced, the seller will have the product picked up by a carrier at the customer's premises.
+However, if, at the discretion of the seller, a repair of the workstation / component is required, or if the device needs to be replaced, the customer sends the product back to the seller with a carrier including transport insurance for the value of the goods.
 If necessary, a repair or replacement of a defective component can also be made at the customer site.
 The seller asks the customer to contact him in this regard, describing the error.

 (4) The guarantee covers only defects that show up in the case of normal or contractually presupposed use.
 Excluded from the guarantee are therefore damages that are not caused by use of the object, for example, by acts of violence, lack of care, improper, mundane or malicious use.
 In particular, the warranty does not apply if the responsibility of the defect lies with the customer.